 Honoring Black History Month

-This February, Connected Nation, like many groups and individuals around the country, is taking time to mark Black History Month.
+Bowling Green, (February 15, 2021) – This month, Connected Nation, like many groups and individuals around the country, is taking time to mark Black History Month.
+It is a time to not only celebrate Black history makers but also to examine critical issues that impact African American communities.

 Everyone belongs in a Connected Nation.